ArshiaRx/Java-Programming-Masterclass/5. Control Flow Statements/NumberToWords/Readme.md

 * numberToWords(-12); should print "Invalid Value" since the parameter is negative.

-HINT: Use a for loop to print zeroes after reversing the number.
-As seen in a previous example, 100 reversed becomes 1, but the method numberToWords should print "One Zero Zero".
-To get the number of zeroes, check the difference between the digit count from the original number and the reversed number.

 NOTE: When printing words, each word can be in its own line.
 For example, numberToWords(123); can be: